Value-added tax (VAT)

 Annual industrial tax

-Under the Industrial Tax Code, all commercial or industrial operations carried out in Macau are subject to industrial tax at the beginning of each year.
+Under the Industrial Tax Code, all commercial or industrial operations carried out in Macau SAR are subject to industrial tax at the beginning of each year.
 The amount of the tax is dependent upon the nature of the business.
-The table below is an illustration of the tax amounts applicable to certain types of businesses in Macau.
+The table below is an illustration of the tax amounts applicable to certain types of businesses in Macau SAR.

 Special gaming tax

-Special gaming tax is levied at 35% on the gross gaming revenue derived by gaming concessionaires authorised to carry on the operation of games of chance in Macau under Law 16/2001.
+Special gaming tax is levied at 35% on the gross gaming revenue derived by gaming concessionaires authorised to carry on the operation of games of chance in Macau SAR under Law 7/2022.

 Motor vehicle tax